 The train network is limited, but rail travel is still faster and more comfortable than buses.
-However, when travelling to more remote destinations in Iran, buses may be the only viable option.
-Domestic flights are by far the fastest way of travelling long distances.
+That said, when travelling to more remote destinations in Iran, buses may be the only viable option.
+We recommend flying whenever possible.

 Although good road networks do exist in Iran, driving conditions are chaotic and road safety is a major concern.
 Expats are advised to avoid driving themselves if possible.

 Public transport in Iran

-All modes of public transport in Iran are affordable, so the best choice often depends on a person's destination.
-The bus network covers a wider range of places, but trains are considerably faster.
+All modes of public transport in Iran are affordable, and the best choice therefore often depends on a person's destination.
+While the bus network covers a wider range of places, trains are considerably faster.

-The domestic bus network in Iran is extensive and, because of the low cost of fuel, travelling by bus is very cheap.
-The downside is that it's very slow, especially because of strictly enforced speed limits.
+The domestic bus network in Iran is extensive and, because of the low cost of fuel, travelling by bus is cheap.
+The downside is that it's slow, especially because of strictly enforced speed limits.

-City buses are segregated by gender, with women and children being expected to sit at the back of buses, while men sit at the front.
+City buses are segregated by gender, with women and children sitting at the back of buses, while men sit at the front.
 Inter-city buses are less likely to be segregated by gender.

 There are two different types of buses in Iran, namely first class and second class.
-That said, there is little difference between bus companies.
-First-class buses tend to be air-conditioned, while second-class services lack this facility.
-They are, however, more frequent.
-There is very little difference in price between the services so there is little financial incentive to opt for second-class, especially in summer.
+That said, there is little difference between the bus companies.
+First-class buses tend to be air conditioned, while second-class buses lack this facility but are more frequent.
+There is also little difference in price between the services, however, so there isn't much financial incentive to opt for second class, especially in summer.

-Expats can buy bus tickets at terminals and ticket offices.
-During peak season it's best to book ahead of time but in most instances, travellers can purchase a ticket at the terminal an hour before departure.
+Expats can buy bus tickets at terminals and ticket offices, but during peak season it's best to book ahead of time.

-Often the best means of avoiding congestion, metro systems operate in the Iranian cities of Tehran, Mashhad, Shiraz, Esfahan and Tabriz.
-In Tehran one-way tickets and 'top-up' transport cards can be bought at metro stations.
+This often is the best means of avoiding congestion.
+Metro systems operate in the Iranian cities of Tehran, Mashhad, Shiraz, Esfahan and Tabriz.
+In Tehran, one-way tickets and 'top-up' transport cards can be bought at metro stations.

 Although not strictly enforced, trains are generally segregated by gender, with the first and last carriages being reserved for women.